-While many documentaries about schools have been made over the years, there are not many that have been filmed by the teachers in the stories.
+While many documentaries about schools have been made over the years, there are not many that have been filmed by the teachers featured in those stories.
 Thanks to current digital camera technology, I was able to bring my equipment into the classroom to capture more than 50 days worth of footage with no budget and no film crew.

-So, while the film has an anthropological feel to it, documenting how I managed my classroom, encouraged hands-on learning, planned and taught authentic writing, led community-building activities, brought parents and volunteers into the room, and incorporated art and field trips into my practice, it also offers my personal take on standardized testing and, I hope, celebrates the joy of learning, which was the heart of pedagogical philosophy,
+So, while my film has an anthropological feel to it, documenting how I managed my classroom, encouraged hands-on learning, planned and taught authentic writing, led community-building activities, brought parents and volunteers into the room, and incorporated art and field trips into my practice, it also offers my personal take on standardized testing and, I hope, celebrates the joy of learning, which was the heart of pedagogical philosophy,